Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 Cryptocurrency fundamentally transforms value into information.
 This shift eliminates the need for physical trucks and armored vaults but creates a new reality: **keys equal control**.
 If a party can authorize a transaction, they effectively own the asset, creating new opportunities for self-sovereignty and different categories of risk.
 Custody can exist entirely in memory.
 A 12-word mnemonic can hold millions of dollars with no physical footprint.
 For refugees or anyone living under hostile or bad faith governments, this enables value to cross borders in someone's head, resist confiscation, evade capital controls, and be reconstructed anywhere with an internet connection.

 This capability comes with corresponding responsibility.
 Whether for individuals or institutions, the shift from physical to informational value creates new failure modes.
 One forgotten passphrase or compromised backup can mean permanent loss.
 Sophisticated custody operations become a discipline of minimizing online exposure, implementing tested recovery procedures, and ensuring provable operations.
 The implications are clear: transactions are irreversible, and most losses stem from operational lapses rather than cryptographic vulnerabilities.
+To see how control is enforced in practice, we start with keys, addresses, and signatures.

 ### Public Keys, Private Keys, and Digital Signatures